diddyjax19/Yoga/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+Underneath there is a Hero Image with Text which gives a brief defination of Yoga.
         2. The main points are made immediately with the hero image
         3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.